10 Reasons to Outsource to the Philippines

 7. Every year, state universities and colleges in the Philippines produce, on average, more than 200,000 graduates with baccalaureate degrees in business and medical courses.

-According to the Commission on Higher Education (CHED), a government agency in the Philippines, the top five fields of study that college students go into include the following:
+According to the Commission on Higher Education (CHED), a government agency in the Philippines, the top five fields of study that college students go into are the following:

 - business administration